Motor Authority Best Car To Buy 2019: How we arrived at the winner

 In the end, it was the combination of track chops, street attitude, big power, and relative value that made the ZR1 the Motor Authority Best Car To Buy 2019.

-Interactive content manager Joel Feder noted, "It can slay cars costing four times as much, if not more, on the track."
+Interactive Content Manager Joel Feder noted, "It can slay cars costing four times as much, if not more, on the track."
 It's true, and it's not a bad endorsement for our Best Car To Buy 2019.

 Email This Page